Phyllis Lindstrom: Phyllis

 In 1975, Leachman left The Mary Tyler Moore Show to star in spin-off series Phyllis, in which Phyllis and Bess relocate to Phyllis' hometown, San Francisco, following the death of Lars.
+Still frequently oblivious and self-centered, Phyllis must now work for a living, as Lars died without savings (due to bad investments) and without insurance.

 They move in with Lars' mother Audrey (Jane Rose) and Audrey's new husband, Judge Jonathan Dexter (Henry Jones).
 Phyllis' major nemesis is Jonathan's sharp-tongued mother, Sally (Judith Lowry), an irritable, impatient woman known as "Mother Dexter".
 Mother Dexter gets along well with Bess.

+Although she is without many obvious employable skills, in the first season Phyllis is employed at Erskine Photography Studio.
+In the second and final season, the series was retooled and Phyllis works as an administrative assistant for a city supervisor.

 Mary Tyler Moore appears as Mary Richards in two Phyllis episodes, once in the first season and then again in the second.

-In the first season, Phyllis is employed at Erskine Photography Studio.
-In the second and final season, the series was retooled and Phyllis works as an administrative assistant for a city supervisor.